Tyler-pierce/giza_sphinxsearch/README.md

     ]
 ...
 ```
 Adding the sql port will initialize the Mariaex mysql client, which is used to query Sphinx using SphinxQL, the recommended way to query.
 All Sphinx functionality is available this way with the fastest possible client speed.
+Any port setting is optional where `port` is the native sphinx protocol over tcp. `http_port` can also be used and is well supported by this client but considered alpha and will be tested more if demand arises, and it's default is 9308.

 ## Querying Sphinx!